jupyterhub/kubespawner/docs/source/index.md

 # Kubespawner

-The _kubespawner_ (also known as JupyterHub Kubernetes Spawner) enables JupyterHub to spawn single-user notebook servers on a [Kubernetes](https://kubernetes.io/) cluster.
+The _kubespawner_ (also known as the JupyterHub Kubernetes Spawner) enables JupyterHub to spawn single-user notebook servers on a [Kubernetes](https://kubernetes.io/) cluster.